-6 This list is a set of example organizations and is not an exclusive list.
-Other organizations could also partner with the City to implement the CAP.
+&lt;sup>6 This list is a set of example organizations and is not an exclusive list.
+Other organizations or agencies that serve Los Altos could also partner with the City to implement the CAP.

 Reduction Measures

 Focus Area 1: Transportation